 G. Circulation of application.
 Upon receipt of a complete application by the plan approval authority, the plan approval authority shall distribute the application to the administering agency, the Affordable Housing Committee, the Affordable Housing Trust, the Board of Health, the Board of Selectmen, the Building Commissioner, the Conservation Commission, the Fire Chief, the Medfield Historic Commission, the Farm and Hospital Historic District Commission, the Housing Authority, the Town Planner, the Police Chief, the Public Works Department, and the Water and Sewer Commission for review and comment.
 Any reports from these parties shall be submitted to the plan approval authority within 30 days after filing of the application.

-§ 300-20.10 Plan review procedures.
+§ 300-9.2.9Plan review procedures.

 A. Hearing.
 The plan approval authority shall hold a public hearing for which notice has been given as set forth below.
 The public hearing and review of all applications shall be in accordance with the procedures of this article and the Medfield Zoning Bylaw.
 The plan approval authority shall, at the applicant's expense, provide mail notice of said hearing to all parties in interest in accordance with the procedures set forth in MGL c.
 40A, § 11.